grmnn/rust-book/notes/getting-started.md

 main  main.rs
 ```

-As we see the `main` executeable is available, now we can run it by entering `./main` in our terminal and we should see our message be printed.
+As we see the `main` executable is available, now we can run it by entering `./main` in our terminal and we should see our message be printed.

 ```shell
 $ ./main